VirusTotal/yara/docs/writingrules.rst

             any of them
     }

-If you want more control over the range of bytes used with the xor modifier use:
+Since YARA 3.11, if you want more control over the range of bytes used with the xor modifier use:

 .. code-block:: yara